CMS: Everything You Need to Know

 Another nifty function you can fully control with a CMS is the URL logic.
 This is closely related to the site hierarchy, as in most CMSs you need to set up pages and subpages in the same way they will appear in the address bar, also known as the URL.

 To achieve this logic under normal circumstances, you need to place all the three subpages under the topic page in the CMS site hierarchy:

 In short, a vanity URL is a unique web address that is shortened to fit a marketing or usability purpose.
 An example may be as follows:

 The purpose is to make URLs for important pages shorter and easier to remember, while keeping the original site structure in one piece.
-The vanity URL redirects to the original URL, but often you may choose to keep or discard the new and cozier URL in the address bar.
+The vanity URL redirects to the original URL, but often you may choose to keep or discard the new and shorter URL in the address bar.

-Back in the days of yore all kinds of organisations controlled when their ads, marketing material, and information brochures were distributed – when content were sent out with the postal service, when it was displayed in the newsstands, when invitations to events were distributed.
+Back in the old days all kinds of organizations controlled when their ads, marketing material, and information brochures were distributed.
+When content was sent out with the postal service, when it was displayed in the newsstands, when invitations to events were distributed.

 Hence, most content management systems give you advanced control of drafting, publishing, unpublishing, republishing, on and off times, as well as detailed control over the publish date down to minutes and seconds.

 This function decides when a specific piece of content will be available and when it will not.
-Say, for instance, that your task is to organise dozens of events, and every event has its own page.
+Say, for instance, that your task is to organize dozens of events, and every event has its own page.

-A CEO is higher in the hierarchy than a janitor, and the former has more executive power and insights into all the statements and records of the organisation than the latter.
+A CEO is higher in the hierarchy than a janitor, and the former has more executive power and insights into all the statements and records of the organization than the latter.

-A person hired to write copy should not have access to change the structure of the website, an editor should not have access to change the codes behind the website, while a developer should have full access to all levels to code and quality check the test results in all facets, and so on.
+A person hired to write copy should not have access to change the structure of the website.
+An editor should not have access to change the codes behind the website.
+And a developer should have full access to all levels to code and quality check the test results in all facets.

 Any CMS with respect for itself and the security of its customers have the possibility to manage users and roles.
 Roles vary depending on your needs, but common roles include: